Little Kinnakeet Life Saving Station

-The history of Hatteras Island and Hatteras Village is amazing.
-I'm not even going to try to pretend that I can put all this historic information into a web page.
-Instead I'll just hit on a few things to tweak your interest and hopefully encourage you to visit this area and do a little "exploring" on your own.
+The history of Hatteras Island is amazing.
+I'm not even going to try to pretend that I can put all this historic information into a single page.
+Instead I'll just hit on a few things to get you interested and hopefully encourage you to visit this area and do a little "exploring" on your own.

 Speaking of exploring, Hatteras Island was thick with the native live oak trees which made it originally a sort "repair station and a rest stop for the first European explorers."
 Live oaks produce an extremely hardy waterproof wood which is shaped perfectly for making and repairing the hulls of boats.
 Also the natural shape that the live oak trunk and branches form is an almost perfect V that is needed for the hull of a ship.
 Early world explorers had smaller scouting ships that would come to Hatteras Island and search out the best trees for making repairs on those larger expeditionary ships.